simoncozens/fonts-and-layout/features-2.md

 ## Types of Substitution Rule

-The first stage in OpenType layout processing is to go through the appropriate lookups and rules in the substitution table (`GSUB`).
-These rules rewrite the input stream, substituting one glyph (or a series of glyphs) for other glyphs.
-The Arabic `medi` feature, for example, makes sure that a glyph in the middle of a word is replaced by the glyph representing its medial form.

-For some of these features, your glyph editing software may do something clever on your behalf - for example, it may implement the `medi` feature automatically, by looking for specially-named glyphs whose names end with `.medi` and generating substitution rules for you.
-Although that's an incredibly powerful tool, it's important to understand what is actually going on underneath.
-If you understand the feature code that is being generated behind the scenes, you can customize it if it doesn't quite do what you want, and you can use it as building blocks from which to build up your own more sophisticated features.

-### Single Substitution

 The simplest type of substitution feature available in the `GSUB` table is a single, one-to-one substitution: when the feature is turned on, one glyph becomes another glyph.
 A good example of this is small capitals: when your small capitals feature is turned on, you substitute "A" by "A.sc", "B" by "B.sc" and so on.
-Arabic joining is another example: the shaper will automatically turn on the `fina` feature for the final glyph in a conjoined form.
+Arabic joining is another example: the shaper will automatically turn on the `fina` feature for the final glyph in a conjoined form, but we need to tell it which substitution to make.

 The possible syntaxes for a single substitution are: